Project-Books/project-books.github.io/docs/design/join-design-team.md

 reading, have read and did not finish (we call these 'shelves', and we also have user-defined shelves).
 At present, users have to enter the information by hand.

-The best way to get a better sense of what the app does is to use it.
-Here's our [first prototype](http://bookprojectv010-env.eba-22zuiphf.eu-west-2.elasticbeanstalk.com/login)
-(we are no longer working on this as we are redesigning this entirely).
-You can log in with the credentials we use for testing:

-Username: `user`

-Password: `password`

 Manually entering in information is tedious.
 We're also curating a catalogue of books to search from (the 'Books API').
 It'll be hard to create a sizeable quality library of books to choose from, so we still want users to have the option to add in a book if it doesn't exist in our catalogue.
 Over time,